Let's Talk

 5️⃣ Develop and Train The AI Agent

-Now that you are ready with your essential tools and technologies, you can start building your AI agent.
-First, start developing the brain of the AI agent.
+Once you have the essential tools and technologies, start building the brain of your AI agent.
 It is the learning model with a set of rules that instruct your AI agent to act as per input in various situations.

-Initially, the agent can recognize names, dates, and other elements in text.
+It first learns to recognize names and dates in text format.
 Then it aims to understand the sentence structure.
 After the AI agent has identified words and sentences, you must initiate conversations.

 6️⃣ Test The AI Agent